Genez-io/genezio-documentation/docs/frameworks/streamlit.md

 ## 2. Deploy your project

 Finally, deploy your project.
-A browser window will open, and you will be prompted to log in to your Genezio account and authorize the CLI to make the deployment.
+A browser window will open, and you will be prompted to log in to your DeployApps account and authorize the CLI to make the deployment.
 Run the following command in your terminal:

 ```bash